rexad/FileDownloader/README.md

 Moq for the mock https://github.com/Moq/moq4/wiki/Quickstart

-ps: when you use the project please restore the nuget packages first app.config parameters :
+ps: when you use the project please restore the nuget packages first.

+app.config parameters :

     LocalFilePath:   where the files will be downloaded